Crest-Infosolutions/digiworks-enterprise/README.md

 Docker Compose is included as part of some Docker installers.
 If it’s not part of your installation, then install it separately after you’ve installed Docker.
 </ul></li>
 <li> Install Alfresco Digital Business Platform
-<ul> Alfresco Enterprise customers can request for Quay.io credentials by creating a support ticket at <a href="https://support.alfresco.com/"> Alfresco Support</a>.
+<ul> Alfresco Enterprise customers can request for <a href="https://quay.io/"> Quay.io</a> credentials by creating a support ticket at <a href="https://support.alfresco.com/"> Alfresco Support</a>.
 These credentials are required to pull private (Enterprise-only) Docker images from Quay.io.
 </ul>
 </li>
 <li> Access to DigiWorks Container Images (compatible with Alfresco Digital Business platform)
 <ul>
-You can request for Alfresco Container Images (customised by Crest) by reaching out to sales@crestsolution.com, These credentials are required to pull  DigiWorks related changes.
+You can request for DigiWorks Container Images (customised by Crest) by reaching out to sales@crestsolution.com, These credentials are required to pull  DigiWorks related changes.
 </ul></li></ol>

-## Technical Stack
+## Technical Stack Prerequisite

 <ol>
 <li>